 Ulnar nerve decompression – Ulnar nerve decompression is done to explore the area in the elbow that contains the ulnar nerve.
 A neurosurgeon will remove any compressive forces that are causing dysfunction of the ulnar nerve.
 Most patients return home the same day of the surgery.

-Surgical clot removal – Surgical clot removal is a type of surgery that removes plaque.
+Clot removal – Surgical clot removal is a type of surgery that removes plaque.
 The plaque removal results in improved blood flow to the brain and lessens your risk of future stroke.

 Carotid endarterectomy – Carotid endarterectomy is a surgery that removes plaque and any damaged part of the artery.
 You will see an improvement in blood flow to your brain and lower risk of future stroke.
 This is done for patients who suffer an ischemic stroke.